14. Glasgow (6) Glasgow School of Art - Rennie Macintosh

 High up on the south side are 'alcoves' where students can work.

-The library of the Glasgow School of Art
+The library of the Glasgow School of Art, burned out in the fire!

 The wooden beams of the upper entrance hall